 “THE ONLY SOURCE OF KNOWLEDGE IS EXPERIENCE.” ~ALBERT EINSTEIN.

-Hi, I have quite an unusual story, that I explain best by weaving the many lessons I’ve learned along my tumultuous life journey through my novel writing.
+My backstory is quite atypical, but it is an ideal window into who I am and what I’m made of.
+I explain it best by weaving the many lessons I’ve learned along my tumultuous life journey through my novel writing.
 My insights have been shaped by an endless series of traumatic events that have spanned more than 27 years.

 I guess you can say that I’m a survivor.